ethen8181/ticket-system/README.md

 ## Exploratory Data Analysis with ticket system data

 ## Introduction
-The repository consists of two folders `webflow` and `ticket`.
+The repository consists of three folders `webflow`, `ticket` and `system`.
 Explanation of how it works and what's inside the folder are provided below.

 **webflow:** A webflow record of a ticket system website.
 - `webflowdata.xlsx` The main dataset used by this folder.